dianaow/coding_challenge/README.md

 * Text: defggfed, Index: 13, Length: 8
 * Text: abccba, Index: 5 Length: 6

-Solution is written in Python language.
+Solution is written in Python language, particularly Python 2.7.

 To run the code:

-1. Download the file find_palindrome.py.
+1. Download the file `find_palindromes.py`.
-2. From the terminal, navigate to the folder where the file has been saved. to
+2. From the terminal, navigate to the folder where the file has been saved to.
 2. From the terminal, make the script executable, using the following command:
 `chmod +x find_palindromes.py`
 3. Run the python function with the following command: